 Feeding the soil and avoiding fossil fuels is the Holy Grail of sustainable farming.
 Techno-solutions aside, this will entail working with nature by mimicking nature – and harnessing the capabilities of ruminants.
 In the final installment of this series, Stuart Meikle outlines solutions for fossil fuel-free farming.
-The full series will be available as a PDF.

 Targeting Fossil Fuel-Free Plant Nutrition

 To recap Part Three, rumen-living microbes accelerate the degradation of organic matter to produce energy that is utilized by the ruminant.
 Outside the rumen that biomass would break down over a period of months or years to CO2 and, some to a lesser extent, to CH4.
 That plant degradation would happen.
 In nature, rumen degradation also symbiotically accelerates the cycling of nutrients back to growing plants.